svanderburg/slasp/README.md

 constructor        | `function Cons(a) { this.a = a; }`                  | `function Cons(self, a, callback) { self.a = a; callback(null); }`
 new                | `new Cons(a);`                                      | `slasp.novel(Cons, a, callback);`

-For most of the concepts listed above, a function abstraction is needed that is provided by this library.
+For most of the concepts listed above, a function abstraction is needed to make an application asynchronous.
+These abstractions are provided by this library.

 Usage
 =====